 Below you are looking at a beautiful work of art, the Starley Queen of Hearts.
 James Starley would be proud of his everlasting machine, it really did stand up to his motto and stood the true test of time.

-Starley became famous for his inventions and fondly became known as the Father of the British Bicycle.
+Starley posthumously became famous for his inventions and fondly became known as the Father of the British Bicycle.

-One of his son's continued in the bicycle business for many years after his demise in 1885 at the Meteor Works in West Orchard.
+One of his son's continued in the bicycle business for many years after his demise, at the Meteor Works in West Orchard.
 Hey, that business had nothing to do with our sewing machines, so now we leave our great inventor for others to continue his story!

 Well that's it, I do hope you enjoyed my work.
 I spend countless hours researching and writing these pages and I love to hear from people so drop me a line and let me know what you thought: email@example.com